microsoft/fluentui-react-native/apps/android/README.md

 Note: if Android Studio does not provide you with an "app" to run after you first open the project from the android folder, you may have to restart Android Studio.

-3. Once Android Studio finishes preparing your app folder, you will be able to build and run your app by clicking on the "app" dropdown in the menu bar.
+Once Android Studio finishes preparing your app folder, you will be able to build and run your app by clicking on the "app" dropdown in the menu bar.
 If you have not yet setup an AVD, please see [this page](https://developer.android.com/studio/run/managing-avds) on how to set one up.

 ![Run your app from Android Studio with the "app" button in the menu bar.](./../../assets/fluent_tester_android_app_built.png)

-Troubleshooting

-- The first time you run your project, you may get errors about missing SDKs.
-Android Studio usually provides quick options to resolve these issues, but you can also go to Tools->SDK Manager to manually install or update SDK platforms or tools for your project.